wsaihopfsg/vos-scripting-how-to/index.rst

 * There is a **60-character** limit for variable names.
 * There is a **256-character** limit for each line of script.
 * The number of lines per script is limited by your computer's memory.
-* Variable and function names are non case-sensitive!!
+* Variable and function names are not case-sensitive!!

 As always, we would be happy to hear your comments and receive your contributions on any tutorial.